Newt Tool - Theory of Operations

 In general, the three basic parameters of a target (

-build_profile) are stored in the
+build_profile) are stored in the target's

-targets.
+target-name is the name of the target.
 You will also see a

 pkg.yml file in the same directory.
 Since targets are packages, a